-City Cast
+City Cast Boise logo

-Meet the team
+Meet the Team

 There’s a lot to love about Boise.
 Those of us who call this city home don’t need another national ranking to tell us it’s special.
 Still, it’s hard to define this place we share: We’re a blue dot in a red sea; we’re a metropolis that feels like a small town; we’re growing exponentially but often resistant to change.
 Every day, you’ll hear from the team highlighting what makes this beautiful, complex city we call home just a little bit better.
+Get in touch with us at boise@citycast.fm.

 Something we do better in Boise than anywhere else: